| Support: Frequently Asked Questions (FAQ)

 otherwise data from one meter may end up in the account with the other meter,

+or may not be loaded at all.
 Be aware that utility companies change meters on a regular basis.
 If utility data for a

 multi meter account is not loading up, check an actual bill to confirm the meter number.